 Affordable housing schemes in Scotland

-We know that it can be really hard to get on or move up the property ladder so we also know that just a little help can make all the difference.
-Here are just a few options that might help you get on, or move up, the property ladder.
+It can be really hard to get on or move up the property ladder and sometimes a little help can make all the difference.
+So, we’ve highlighted some first time buyer and affordable housing schemes below to help you.

 The following developments have Golden Share properties available – please contact the sales advisors at the development for more information: